FunctionLab/humanbase-docs/docs/expecto.rst

 ------------
 ExPecto is a framework for ab initio sequence-based prediction of mutation gene expression effects and disease risks.
 With this web interface, we provide an explorer of tissue-specific expression effect predictions.
 The current release contains all single nucleotide substitutions within 1kb to the representative TSS of a gene and all 1000 Genomes variants that passed a minimum predicted effect threshold (>0.3 log fold-change in any tissue).

+The ExPecto framework is described in the following manuscript: Jian Zhou, Chandra L. Theesfeld, Kevin Yao, Kathleen M. Chen, Aaron K. Wong, and Olga G. Troyanskaya, `Deep learning sequence-based ab initio prediction of variant effects on expression and disease risk <https://www.nature.com/articles/s41588-018-0160-6>`_, Nature Genetics (2018).

 The code for predicting expression effects for human genome variants and training new expression models is available at this `github repository <https://github.com/FunctionLab/ExPecto>`_.

-The ExPecto framework is described in the following manuscript:

-Jian Zhou, Chandra L. Theesfeld, Kevin Yao, Kathleen M. Chen, Aaron K. Wong, and Olga G. Troyanskaya, Deep learning sequence-based ab initio prediction of variant effects on expression and disease risk, Nature Genetics, 2018

 Output
 ------